Agua Mansa, California

 Agua Mansa (Spanish for "gentle water") is a former settlement in an unincorporated area of San Bernardino County, near Colton, California, United States.
 Once the largest settlement in San Bernardino County, it is now a ghost town.
 Only the cemetery remains.

-The town was established in 1842 in early California Alta California.
+The town was established in 1842 in early California, then known as Alta California.
 It was on the Santa Ana River, across from the era settlement of La Placita.
 Agua Mansa and La Placita were the first non-native settlements in the San Bernardino Valley.
 Together known as "San Salvador", they were also the largest settlements between Santa Fe de Nuevo México and the Pueblo de Los Ángeles in the 1840s.

 Geography

 The Agua Mansa Valley is located on the south side of Slover Mountain.
 The valley was 6 mi in length; its width varied between .5 mi and .75 mi, the variance depending on the river that flowed through the valley.
 The area was used as farmland, divided into at least one hundred fields, owned by separate ranchers.
 The valley's lower end included a Frémont's cottonwoods (Populus fremontii) riparian forest owned by Rubidoux, while the upper end was a sandy plain that extended to the borders of present-day San Bernardino.